Here is the story on why this Self-Guided Tour exists (skip to the itinerary below if desired):

 The second stop was in Kilmahog to see some Highland Cattle.
 We actually found the same exact spot that Timberbush stopped at by chance!
 Viewing the cattle is free as they are next to the parking lot.
 You can find this location by looking up the "Trossachs Woollen Mill" in Callander.

 On our drive up we were able to stop at many different spots that we thought were picture worthy, and also stopped in Glencoe for a quick lunch.
 If we had only stopped in Glencoe, I think we may have been slightly disappointed.
-Glencoe is definitely beautiful, but there are so many other wonderful places to see that it would have been sad to not get the opportunity to stop at them.
+Glencoe is definitely beautiful, it was also featured in the James Bond movie Skyfall, but there are so many other wonderful places to see that it would have been sad to not get the opportunity to stop at them.
 Even we missed a few amazing ones!

 The next major stop was at the Glenfinnan Viaduct.
 This location is known from the Harry Potter movies as the bridge the Hogwarts Express crosses over on the way to Hogwarts.
 While there is no actual cost to the Viaduct itself, there is a parking charge which ran us $3.96.
 Additionally, as we wanted to fly our drone here (something we probably wouldn't have been able to do on the Timberbush Tour) there was an additional charge of £10 from Alistair as this location is Private Property ($13.25).